 Just a winery?
 Not a chance.
 Eastwood Farm and Winery is the best winery on this list and your new favorite hangout disguised as a vineyard.
 Five minutes from downtown Charlottesville, this women-owned gem is where mountain views, raspberry vines, and wine slushies team up to ruin any chance of “just staying for an hour.”

 Sip a gold-medal Rosé on the veranda while live music drifts in from the barn, or dive into baked brie so good it might deserve its own trophy.
-Kids get juice flights, dogs get the lawn, you get award-winning wine, and ta-da, everyone’s happy.
+They run a seasonal farm-to-table menu with flatbreads, chocolate fondue, charcuterie boards, and shareables that pair perfectly with their award-winning wines.
+The Barn tasting room serves the full menu, while the Eastwood Grill food truck at the Tent delivers grilled chicken skewers, shrimp skewers, salads, sandwiches, and fries.

 Sure, you could head out after the last sip.
 But why rush back home when all the best wineries are calling for an encore?
 Instead, do yourself a favor and kick back at one of Stay Charlottesville’s charming rentals.
 After all, the only thing better than Virginia wine country by day is a cozy spot to toast it all by night.